ibm-cloud-docs/cloud-object-storage/go.md

 To learn more about establishing trust with a Kubernetes cluster, see [Using Trusted Profiles in your Kubernetes and OpenShift Clusters](https://www.ibm.com/blog/using-trusted-profiles-in-your-kubernetes-and-openshift-clusters/)

-GO SDK supports authentication by using trusted profile only in kubernetes and openshift clusters.
+GO SDK supports authentication by using trusted profile only in Kubernetes and OpenShift clusters.
 {: note}

 Trusted profile credentials can be set as environment variables during the application runtime.
 The required variables are `TRUSTED_PROFILE_ID` containing your Trusted profile ID `trusted profile id`, `CR_TOKEN_FILE_PATH` holding the `service account token file path`, `IBM_SERVICE_INSTANCE_ID` holding the `resource_instance_id` from your Service Credential, and an `IBM_AUTH_ENDPOINT` with a value appropriate to your account, like `https://iam.cloud.ibm.com/identity/token`.
 If using environment variables to define your application credentials, use `WithCredentials(ibmiam.NewEnvCredentials(aws.NewConfig())).`, replacing the similar method used in the configuration example.